-I decided to pursue a 4 year course of Yoga and Naturopathy in C.S.
+I decided to pursue a 4-year course in Yoga and Naturopathy at C.S.
 Medical College, Pune.
-The syllabus was grueling and I ended up studying a wide variety of subjects including Human Anatomy, Human Physiology, Practice of Medicine, Gynecology, Obstetrics, Materia Medica, Pathology, and Microbiology Bio chemistry, Forensic Medicine, Preventive & Social Medicine, Naturopathy, Yoga and Acupuncture.
+The syllabus was grueling and I ended up studying a wide variety of subjects including Human Anatomy, Human Physiology, Practice of Medicine, Gynecology, Obstetrics, Materia Medica, Pathology, Microbiology Bio chemistry, Forensic Medicine, Preventive & Social Medicine, Naturopathy, Yoga and Acupuncture.
 I was awarded a gold medal in Anatomy upon finishing the course.

-In Mumbai, reputed Acupuncture expert, Dr. Toliya had established the International Academy of Scientific Acupuncture.
+In Mumbai, reputed Acupuncture expert, Dr. Toliya established the International Academy of Scientific Acupuncture.
 After an entrance exam, where I ranked first, my admission was confirmed.
-At this institute I completed two 1-year certificate courses, “Medical Acupuncture” and “Advanced Acupuncture and Pulse Diagnosis” from 1997-1999.
+At this institute, I completed two 1-year certificate courses, “Medical Acupuncture” and “Advanced Acupuncture and Pulse Diagnosis” from 1997-1999.

 After finishing these courses, I was clueless about my plan of action.
-‘Should I start treating patients by renting out a small place?’, ‘Should I join a therapy centre?’ these questions plagued my mind.
-Back then, patients were unfamiliar about traditional modalities of treatment, and Acupuncture was completely out of the question!
+‘Should I start treating patients by renting out a small place?’, ‘Should I join a therapy center?’ these questions plagued my mind.
+Back then, patients were unfamiliar with traditional modalities of treatment, and Acupuncture was completely out of the question!

 Eventually, I decided to go to each patient, right to their doorstep.
 I used to ring doorbells and ask people about their illnesses.
 I used to offer them free treatments as well, but people were quite skeptical and refused to try Acupuncture.